| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 seven days.
 Mild peels may be repeated at one to four-week

+intervals until the desired clinical effect is achieved.
 Medium-depth and deep peeling may result in swelling, as well

 as the presence of water blisters that may break, crust, turn